CompdVision: Combining Near-Field 3D Visual and Tactile Sensing Using a Compact Compound-Eye Imaging System: Experiments

-We trained and evaluated the performance of our stereo vision units in depth estimation.
-We employed a series of performance metrics—fill rate, Z-accuracy, RMSE (Root Mean Square Error), and temporal noise—to evaluate the system's efficacy \cite{realsense}.
-A thorough evaluation of the performance of both the left and right stereo units was carried out.
+We trained and evaluated the performance of our stereo depth estimation.
+We employed a series of performance metrics—fill rate, Z-accuracy, Root Mean Square Error (RMSE), and temporal noise—to evaluate the system's efficacy \cite{realsense}.
+A thorough evaluation of the performance of both the left and right stereo pairs was carried out.

-We used a setup featuring a textured target and an electrical linear stage to generate a comprehensive dataset, as illustrated in Fig. \ref{fig:stereo_setup}.
+We used a setup featuring a textured target and an electrical linear stage to generate a dataset, as illustrated in Fig. \ref{fig:stereo_setup}.
 The textured target served as the object for depth mapping.
 The ground truth for depth was established by moving the electrical linear stage, which operated within a 0 to 70 mm range from the sensor surface.
 For each 1 mm interval within this range, we collected 20 images.
 The collected dataset was divided into two subsets: 60\% for training and 40\% for evaluation.

 For the training process, we employed the dual annealing algorithm, using the training set to train the model.
 This global optimization method \cite{dual_annealing} was well-suited to our complex, multi-modal cost function, which involves multiple parameters for the SGBM algorithm and the WLS filter.
-The algorithm's robustness in initializing conditions and its ability to escape local minima make it an excellent choice for high-dimensional optimization problems like ours.

 The cost function was designed to optimize for two key factors: RMSE, where a lower value indicates higher depth map quality, and a constraint on the fill rate, which must exceed 90\% to ensure a reliable depth map.
 Mathematically, the cost function is expressed as